ismailkhan313/ismailkhan.xyz/content/posts/Housekeeping.md

+---
+title: Housekeeping
+draft: false
+tags:
+---
  This post might be particularly useful for dedicated readers interested in how I publish my notes.

 This site is effectively a [personal knowledge base](https://en.wikipedia.org/wiki/Personal_knowledge_base) (PKB) on Islamic studies and technology based upon a local [Obsidian](https://obsidian.md/) vault that I maintain.
 By utilizing the concept of [[Atomic Notes|atomic notes]] with [backlinking](https://help.obsidian.md/Plugins/Backlinks) and [tagging](https://help.obsidian.md/Editing+and+formatting/Tags), when all else is working in cohesion, should provide deeper connections and quicker access to the broader concepts covered in this PKB.